Wine doesn’t need to be wasted. And you don’t need to commit OWI.

 Some restaurants go as far as putting the bottle of wine in a sealed plastic bag where the receipt is clearly identified, though this is not required by the law.

 So the next time you order a bottle of wine with dinner and can’t quite finish it, you can now ask your server to send it home with you!
-This saves you money, you get to enjoy the rest of your wine, and you won’t be tempted to have that one extra drink.
+This saves you money.
+Secondly, you get to enjoy the rest of your wine.
+Finally, you won’t be tempted to have that one extra drink.
 That extra drink could land you in handcuffs and in need of a Wisconsin drunk driving attorney.

 Contact one of our criminal defense attorneys for help:

 Should you have any questions about this law, contact one of our criminal defense lawyers at (414) 270-0202.
-Our firm defends individuals accused of drunk driving offenses including operating while intoxicated, operating with a prohibiting alcohol concentration, drugged driving offenses, refusals, and all other criminal matters.
+Our firm defends individuals accused of all drunk driving offenses.
+Those include operating while intoxicated, operating with a prohibiting alcohol concentration, drugged driving offenses, refusals, and all other criminal matters.
 If you’ve been charged, don’t hesitate to contact one of Milwaukee’s most aggressive criminal defense law firms.